Professional & Career Development

 As a mentee, I will …

-- share with my mentor my professional and academic goals.
+- share with my mentor my professional and academic goals and aspirations.

 - seek out and ask my mentor for support as I identify professional and academic opportunities to further my goals.